-- Henry went on a hunt for toys that started with the letters and then got to punch through for a prize in our letter sound punch game.
+- Go on a hunt for toys that start with the letters and then got to punch through for a prize in our letter sound punch alphabet game.

-- Take learning outside with an sidewalk letter sound scavenger hunt like I Am Momma – Hear Me Roar.
+- Take learning outside with a sidewalk letter sound scavenger hunt like I Am Momma – Hear Me Roar.

 - Another version of this would be to spray the letter that makes the sound from Train Up a Child.

-- Indoors, set out some paper and letters on them and have the kids find as many toys as they can that start with each letter.
-[A Thoughtful Place]
+- Indoors, set out some cups and letters on them and have the kids find as many toys as they can that start with each letter.
+(PreKinders)

 - Simple.
 Kids love to pretend to ‘work’.
 Give them tees and a hammer and pound the sound idea from Happy Brown House.